open-telemetry/opentelemetry-go/website_docs/automatic_instrumentation.md

 weight: 3
 ---

 Automatic instrumentation in Go is done by pulling in dependencies for the component you'd like to have automatically instrumented.
-For example, you can use the automatic instrumentation package for `net/http` to automatically create spans that track inbound and output requests from your app or service.
+For example, you can use the automatic instrumentation package for `net/http` to automatically create spans that track inbound and outbound requests from your app or service.

 ## Setup